Information on Biodiesel Fuel

 - Remove all moisture from tanks.
 Because biodiesel is produced from organic matter, water promotes slime and bacteria growth.

 When storing and dispensing biodiesel, take the same safety precautions you would when using petrodiesel.
-While biodiesel is non-toxic, it is still flammable and safety should be top priority.
+While biodiesel is non-toxic, it is still flammable and safety should be a top priority.